 5 Ways to Set Yourself Apart as an English Teacher

 If you’re looking to work as an English teacher, you’ll soon realize that it’s a very competitive environment.
 International academies and schools and online companies are looking for the best.
-In order to snag a coveted position in an international classroom or online, you have to set yourself apart as an English teacher.
+To snag a coveted position in an international classroom or online, you have to set yourself apart as an English teacher.
 Here are five ways you can do that.

 1. Choose an advanced-level TEFL/TESOL certification course